xeroctl chat

 Store the Completion

-Pass --store to request server-side storage so the completion can be retrieved later via xeroctl completions:
+Pass --store to request server-side storage so the completion can be retrieved later via xeroctl completions.

-xeroctl chat --endpoint my-endpoint \
+xeroctl chat send --endpoint my-endpoint \

 --message "Draft a release announcement" \